Step Fader - manual & build guide

 The length of the second sequencer is controlled by the rotary switch.
 This reset signal can be routed to the first sequencer (with the switch X1/X2) getting as result interesting interactions.

-First solder the headers on the back of the module, For the Arduino Nano only the lateral rows of pins are necessary.
+First solder the headers on the back of the module, For the Arduino Nano only the lateral rows of pins are necessary, the 2x3 header is not there to be populated but to serve as a guide of the Nano's orientation (the USB goes in the opposite side).
 Cut those header pins so they don't stand out.

 To avoid shorts with the faders, add some insulating tape.